 In 2015, the Kentucky General Assembly approved $265 million for the university to build a multi-disciplinary health science research facility.
 The facility would bring together research and a variety of disciplines to solve these problems.

-This realization fundamentally changed the design of the building and reinforced the need for interdisciplinary research environments.
+This realization fundamentally changed the design and reinforced the need for interdisciplinary research environments.
 HGA-led workshops and visioning sessions created a dialogue between designers and university leadership that addressed three key design issues:

 - What does resolving big health issues entail?